 Think about it.
 You’re an expert in your field.
 No one knows motor oil pressure meters like you, but your infographic on how to manage oil consumption during winter months has you ready to throw in the dipstick.
-Consider your audience; understand that they may not have spent the countless hours mastering the scope of your craft.
+Consider your audience; understand that they may not have spent countless hours mastering the scope of your craft.
 Break down your content into easy-to-visualize sets of data that can tell one cohesive story.

 Once you have your data story in order, it is important to make sure that your fonts, colors, and branding all continue to convey the same message.
 Consider your company’s current marketing assets.
 Your logo, website, and mobile app all have elements that flow and create a consistent brand message.
 Your digital media pieces should have the same look and feel.

 Most designers will assist you in selecting the correct way to graphically represent your data.
 However, it is still important to understand some common rules about data visuals.
 Parts of a whole, or percentages, are best represented with pie charts.
 Growth rates or changes over time look better in bar charts or line graphs.
 Sounds simple enough, right?
-Well even the most experienced marketing experts struggle with this concept at times.
+Well, even the most experienced marketing experts struggle with this concept at times.
 Bad graphics often get produced when marketers fail to cooperate with the designer on how to use charts and graphs effectively.

 I think we have all seen infographics where it seems like there is just too much text for the space provided.
 These graphics tend to be hard to read and even harder to understand.
-Make sure that you get the most out of digital media piece by sticking to the “quality over quantity” rule.
-One way to avoid having overly crowded designs is to get a wireframe from the designer.
+Make sure that you get the most out of digital media pieces by sticking to the “quality over quantity” rule.
+One way to avoid overly crowded designs is to get a wireframe from the designer.

-The wireframe stage is important in digital media creation, especially when dealing with complex data visuals.
+The wireframe stage is important in digital media creation, especially when dealing with complex data visualizations.
 The wireframe allows you and the designer to get an overview of how the copy and data will be laid out visually.
 Use the wireframe stage to make any spacing and copy changes before going into the actual design phase.
 Marketers will often elect to skip this step to cut down on turnaround time.

-The problem this presents is if data needs to be re-organized, added, or removed, the designer has to alter the actual design.
-These changes are less time consuming if they are made while the graphic is in the wireframe stage.
+The problem this presents is if data needs to be reorganized, added, or removed, the designer has to alter the actual design.
+These changes are less time-consuming if they are made while the graphic is in the wireframe stage.